arpa2/tlspool/doc/databases.rst

   * ``LID_ROLE_SERVER`` is set if this entry can be used in TLS servers;
   * Both may be set, and indeed this may be common for OpenPGP keys.

+A special form of the localid entry is for an validation expression that may be applied to the local identity represented in the key; this is setup as ``LID_TYPE_VALEXP``.
+Its PKCS #11 string is abused to hold the validation expression, and it has the following 0x00 byte as a C-style string terminator.
+There is no binary value stored for this type of entry.
+Note that the same validation expression applies to all the forms of
+identifying as the local identity.
+When this entry is absent, it is considered to permit anything, as were the validation expression "1".

 Identity disclosure database
 ----------------------------